vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/b2b-setup/test.md

 If you are setting up a new store, you can follow the instructions in [this guide](https://developers.vtex.com/vtex-rest-api/docs/installing-b2b-easy-set-up) to quickly set up a test store with sample data using the B2B Easy Setup app.

-[block:callout]
-{
-  "type": "danger",
-  "body": "We strongly advise that you do not run Easy Setup on a production environment.
-It will make irreversible changes and may delete some previous configurations on your store."
+>❗ We strongly advise that you do not run Easy Setup on a production environment.
+It will make irreversible changes and may delete some previous configurations on your store.
-}
-[/block]

 ### Create Master Data schemas